trevorgrabham/webserver/outline.md

 - [ ] Add the profile page to the browser history, and make it it's own HTML page

 - [ ] Figure out why the timer isn't working if i go for a second time

+- [ ] Add a confirm to cancel pop up, when the timer is running, and when they want to cancel at the `timer-form`

+- [ ] Set up the browser history when moving to the profile page, or the stats page

+- [ ] Set up the link account form, and make sure that when users to try change their email address, that it doesn't already exist in the database.
+We will need to be able to send back error messages in this case, and we can prompt the user to link it to their account